Tensor products of Leibniz bimodules and Grothendieck rings: Truncated tensor products for Leibniz bimodules

-\begin{rem} \emph{Note that the truncated tensor product $M\ovo N$ even makes sense for any weak $\lf$-bimodules $M$ and $N$.
-On the other hand, this is not clear for the truncated tensor product $M\und N$, although $M\lf$ and $N\lf$ are weak $\lf$-subbimodules of weak $\lf$-bimodules $M$ and $N$, respectively (see Lemma \ref{weakker}), but this seems not to be the case for the anti-symmetric kernels $M_0$ and $N_0$, respectively (see also our discussion after Proposition \ref{ab}).} \end{rem}

-It follows from Proposition \ref{tensprod} that the truncated tensor products of Leibniz bimodules are again Leibniz bimodules:

-\begin{pro} Let $\lf$ be a Leibniz algebra, and let $M$ and $N$ be $\lf$-bimodules.
-Then the truncated tensor products $M\ovo N$ and $M\und N$ are $\lf$-bimodules. \end{pro}
+\begin{remark} {Note that the truncated tensor product $M\ovo N$ even makes sense for weak $\lf$-bimodules $M$ and $N$.
+On the other hand, this is not clear for the truncated tensor product $M\und N$, although $M\lf$ and $N\lf$ are weak $\lf$-subbimodules of weak $\lf$-bimodules $M$ and $N$, respectively (see Lemma~\ref{weakker}), but this seems not to be the case for the anti-symmetric kernels $M_0$ and $N_0$, respectively (see also our discussion after Proposition~\ref{ab}).} \end{remark} It follows from Proposition~\ref{tensprod} that the truncated tensor products of Leibniz bimodules are again Leibniz bimodules: \begin{proposition} Let $\lf$ be a~Leibniz algebra, and let $M$ and $N$ be $\lf$-bimodules.
+Then the truncated tensor products $M\ovo N$ and $M\und N$ are $\lf$-bimodules. \end{proposition}

-\begin{rem} \emph{Observe that factoring out $T_0(M,N)=M_0\otimes N\lf+M\lf\otimes N_0$ is factoring out more than $T(M,N)$, because in the definition of $S(M,N)$ the two summands are linked, while in $T_0(M,N)$ these terms are not linked.
-Consequently, we have the inclusion $T(M,N)\subseteq T_0(M,N)$, but since we could not find any example where $T(M,N)$ is properly contained in $T_0(M,N)$, at the moment it is not clear to us whether both truncated tensor products always coincide.} \end{rem}
+\begin{remark} {Observe that factoring out $T_0 (M,N)=M_0\otimes N\lf+M\lf\otimes N_0$ is factoring out more than $T(M,N)$, because in the definition of $S(M,N)$ the two summands are linked, while in $T_0 (M,N)$ these terms are not linked.
+Consequently, we have the inclusion $T(M,N)\subseteq T_0 (M,N)$, but since we could not find any example where $T(M,N)$ is properly contained in $T_0 (M,N)$, at the moment it is not clear to us whether both truncated tensor products always coincide.} \end{remark} It is not surprising that both truncated tensor products are commutative: \begin{proposition} Let $\lf$ be a~Leibniz algebra, and let $M$ and $N$ be $\lf$-bimodules.
+Then there are natural isomorphisms $M \ovo N\cong N\ovo M$ and $M\und N\cong N\und M$ of $\lf$-bimodules. \end{proposition}